Unnamed-Studios-LLC/EntitiesDb/README.md

 });
 ```

-### ParallelForEach
+### Parallel and Multi-threading

 All **ForEach** methods also contain an equivalant **ParallelForEach** method.

 ParallelForEach will work to split the enumeration job across available threads.
-If ParallelForEach is called within an already Parallel options, the enumeration will default to Foreach behavior.
+If ParallelForEach is called within an already Parallel enumeration, the enumeration will default to ForEach behavior.
-The ParallelOptions may be set via `EntityDatabase.ParallelOptions`

 ## Events